1969 Indianapolis 500: First half

 Andretti led the first five laps, then Foyt took the lead going into turn one.
 One of the weaknesses of the turbocharged Fords used by Andretti (and several other top drivers) was overheating.
 So Andretti eased slightly and Foyt took over.
 Foyt would lead for 66 laps in the first half.
 The early stages of the race saw heavy attrition and a series of unscheduled pit stops.
 Several cars were out before lap 30, including Art Pollard, Ronnie Bucknum, Johnny Rutherford, and Jim McElreath, who had a fire as the car went down into turn one.
 McElreath was able to stop the car in turn 1 and got out uninjured, bringing out the first of only two yellow light periods.
-Retiring to the pits early was Gordon Johncock and Bobby Unser, as well as Jack Brabham, whose Repco engine would eventually suffer ignition failure.
+Retiring to the pits early was Gordon Johncock and Bobby Unser, as well as Jack Brabham, whose Repco-Brabham V8 engine would eventually suffer ignition failure.

-The second of two yellow light periods came out on 87 when Arnie Knepper broke a suspension piece, causing him to crash in turn 4.
+The second of two yellow light periods came out on lap 87 when Arnie Knepper broke a suspension piece, causing him to crash in turn 4.
 He hit the outside wall and came to rest near the entrance to the pit area.
 Wally Dallenbach spun under the yellow and dropped out with a bad clutch.

 On lap 99, A. J. Foyt headed to the pits with a split manifold.
 He spent over twenty minutes in the pits as the team made repairs.
 However, he did return to the race.
 With the Foyt team scrambling to diagnose A.J.'s troubles, the team neglected to signal George Snider to the pits, and Snider ran out of fuel on the track.
 Snider was eventually pushed back to the pits and rejoined the race, but he lost a considerable number of laps.

 In the first half, Andy Granatelli's three-car effort was down to one as both Art Pollard and Carl Williams were out early.
 Mario Andretti was the only Granatelli car still running.
 After years of disappointment, including the frustrations of the turbines the past two years, Andretti was still in position to finally give Granatelli his first 500 victory.